databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/{{cookiecutter.project_name_alphanumeric_underscore}}/databricks-resources/README.md

 ### Environment Config & CI/CD integration
-The ML resources can be deployed to databricks workspace based on the bricks CLI bundles environment config.
+The ML resources can be deployed to databricks workspace based on the databricks CLI bundles environment config.
 Different environment configs share the general ML resource configurations with added ability to specify environment specific values(for example, workspace URI, model name, jobs notebook parameters, etc).

 This project ships with CI/CD workflows for developing and deploying ML resource configurations based on environment config.